grebnafets/cset/README.md

 You can then use combo of any of the three flags, just like with linux permissions.
 7 displays all three like the image above shows.

 Currently, it does not support threads, but that feature will be added later.

+### support

+Sometimes, we just need to know if something is supported on targed platform.

+### badcontext

+Defines two thread local variables, "bad" and "cntxt".
+"cntxt" simply tells what state the program is in now and bad lets us know if it is bad or not.